elastic/synthbeans-python/README.md

 amount of overhead (typically ~1ms), the duration values will be corrected before being sent to the APM server.
 For example, a span which takes 1,002ms to run will be corrected to 1,000ms prior to being sent.

+Take careful note that applying the `floor` smoother means that target span values of 1,000 and 1,500 will both be rounded down to 1,000!
+Sub-second smoothing is not currently available.

 The following strategies for smoothing are currently supported:

 |Name|Description|